sanderlings/CleanData_Assignment/README.md

 5. CodeBook,html - the generated HTML file from the CodeBook.md file
 6. tidyData.txt - the transformed tidy dataset

-To replicate, download the raw data and execute the R code.
-The output will be the tidyData.txt file.
-You may need to modify the setwd() and/or rename the file in write.table().
+To replicate, download the raw data zip fle, unzip it and put in a working dicrectory.
+Modify the setwd() and execute the R code.
+The output will be the 'tidyData.txt' file.
+You can rename the output file in write.table().

+**The detailed description of data transformation is in the CodeBook.md.**